madrisan/wtmpclean/README.md

 Run `./configure --help` to see a list of available install options.

-It is highly likely that you will want to customise this location to suit your needs, i.e.:
+It is highly likely that you will want to customise the installation location to suit your needs, i.e.:

 	./configure --prefix=/usr